 There’s no such thing as a “typical RVer.”
 RVers are all around us.
 They are our neighbors, friends, and family.
 Join us as we get to know The Hambricks, a sun-loving family who use an RV for family travels on weekend getaways.
 We had a chance to chat with them about their experience.

 Hello!
 Thanks for joining us and sharing your story.
-Tell us a little bit about yourselves, and where you currently call home.
+Tell us a little bit about yourselves.

 We’re the Hambrick’s and our motto is if kids live there, kids can visit, and you’ll often find us exploring destinations most don’t consider kid-friendly.
 Our daughters, Jordyn (6) and Kennedy, 5 have been traveling since birth and we love sharing our tips on how to make family travel affordable and easy.